moraxborax/moraxborax/README.md

 python. the one and only. too good to use any other language anymore

 Now restarted cpp and start trying rust.
+RUST DAISUKI!!!

 wanna do a few minecraft mods but java is  **fucking shit** so fuck it anyway. later might use kotlin instead.